-Requirements of corporate governance Evidence of meeting requirement Demonstration of annual compliance Live webcasting of Council meetings All meetings of the full Council are webcast live.
-The webcast is also available in archive.
-The cycle of meetings starting in August will be conducted via Teams.
-A recording of each remotely-facilitated meeting from the Emergencies Board from the 17 April 2020 onwards will be published.
+Requirements of corporate governance Evidence of meeting requirement Demonstration of annual compliance powers to be delegated either to relevant Boards or to relevant senior officers.
+Elected Members' information bulletin To reduce the reporting of routine operational matters to policy boards and to allow Boards to focus on policy issues, a range of matters including the exercise of delegated authority by officers are reported to members by means of a regular bulletin rather than a formal report to a Policy Board.
+Members have also been provided with briefings specifically focused on the Council's response to the pandemic as required.
+Recording of Council meetings and Boards Depending on the level of public health restrictions in place at any given time, Board meetings have either been conducted fully online via Microsoft Teams or have operated a hybrid model, with some elected members attending in person and others attending virtually via Teams.
+Recordings of board meetings are available on the Council's website.
 2.1.3 Providing clear reasoning and evidence for decisions in both public records and explanations to stakeholders and being explicit about the criteria, rationale and considerations used.
 In due course, ensuring that the impact and consequences of those decisions are clear.
 Board reports Minutes and agendas Reports to the Council and all Board meetings provide members with sufficient information on which they are able to take reasoned decisions and provide clear recommendations.
-Minutes of meetings record decisions made.
-Report templates are reviewed regularly, most recently in 2019, and aligned to community planning themes and also have required sections on where equality, human rights and privacy impact implications are noted.
-2.1.4 Using formal and informal consultation and engagement to determine the most appropriate and effective interventions / courses of action.
-Consultation and engagement mechanisms Council services engage and consult with communities in a number of ways including: Public Services Panel, Focus Groups, Tenants and Residents Forums, service user groups, Community Planning process, Complaints procedure and Community Councils.
+Decisions made during meetings are recorded in the minutes.
+Report templates are reviewed regularly, most recently in 2019, and are aligned to community planning themes and also have required sections on where privacy, climate and human rights and equality impact implications are noted.

+Requirements of corporate Evidence of meeting requirement Demonstration of annual compliance governance 2.1.4 Consultation and engagement mechanisms Council services engage and consult with communities in a number of ways including: Public Services Panel, Focus Groups, Tenants and Residents Forums, service user groups, Community Planning process, Local Partnerships, Complaints procedure and Community Councils.
 Members of the public are also able to contact the Council through the website and are able to take part in consultations or complete complaints forms.
-Community Planning structure - Renfrewshire Forum for Empowering Communities Renfrewshire Forum for Empowering Communities is taking a lead role in giving local communities a voice in Renfrewshire.
+Community Planning structure - Renfrewshire Forum for Empowering Communities Review of Community Planning Partners was approved by full Council in December 2016 The Renfrewshire Forum for Empowering Communities is taking a lead role in giving local communities a voice in Renfrewshire.
 It provides meaningful, sustained and effective engagement with communities and citizens.
-It values the

-Requirements of corporate governance Evidence of meeting requirement Demonstration of annual compliance Review of Community Planning Partners was approved by full Council in December 2016 knowledge, skills, capacity and potential that communities have and seeks to build on the commitment and confidence evident in local groups and organisations.
+It values the knowledge, skills, capacity and potential that communities have and seeks to build on the commitment and confidence evident in local groups and organisations.
 The aim is to localise decision making and accountability as far as possible and work co-operatively with communities.
-The Empowering Communities Board is led by Engage Renfrewshire, the 3rd sector interface organisation.
+The Empowering Communities Board is led by Engage Renfrewshire, the Third Sector Interface organisation.
 The forum acts as a sounding board of the Community Planning Partnership in the development of community capacity building, consultation and communication.
-Following on from this extensive consultation in 2018, the previous Local Area Committees (LACs) have been replaced by Local Partnerships.
-These partnerships adopt a more informal and inclusive approach as part of a drive to ensure community voices are heard on local issues.
-Community Representatives now sit alongside Elected Members and Community Councils for the seven Local Partnerships.
-Public Services Panel The Public Services Panel (PSP) is used as a mechanism for gaining the views of Renfrewshire residents on a number of issues / topics.
-The PSP is being refreshed for 2020.
-22 Enc aging comprehensively with institution l stakeholders 2.2.1 Effectively engaging with institutional Internal Communications and An internal communications and engagement stakeholders to ensure that the purpose, objectives and intended outcomes for Engagement Strategy strategy was developed and approved by the Corporate Management Team in June 2020.
-The
+2018, the previous Local Area Committees (LACs) have been replaced by Local Partnerships.
+These partnerships adopt a more informal and inclusive approach as part of a drive